-Using stationary bikes for exercise is a low impact activity.
+Using stationary bikes for exercise is a low-impact activity.
 There is no jarring of the body or excess pressure on the joints when cycling.

 For me, the exercise bike became an important part of my life when I had to give up running due to increasing trouble with my hips and knees although I had had one for many years which was useful whenever I was injured and unable to run properly.

-Options for increasing and decreasing exercise resistance means you can challenge yourself and measure your progress.
+Options for increasing and decreasing exercise resistance mean you can challenge yourself and measure your progress.
 When the cycling motion is repeated for a period of time, it burns fat as well as exerting your muscles.

-Ease comfort and convenience – features of the machine may provide distractions built into the bike although you can watch telly or even read a book – I prefer something mindless on the box, with the sound turned down.
+Ease of comfort and convenience – features of the machine may provide distractions built into the bike although you can watch telly or even read a book – I prefer something mindless on the box, with the sound turned down.